danthemarketingman/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic HTML is conveyance of information by way of tags. sections, headers, address tags, etc. can convey information about where information is on the webpage. can be read by humans and machines

+2. Name two big differences between ```display: block;``` and ```display: inline;```.

+certain items are displayed inline and some in block. this means that block code does not share lines, inline shares on the same line. div tags are display: block meaning when rendered any subsequent items will be printed on the next line. a tags are display: inline meaning any subsequent info can be printed next to it on the same line

-2. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model?

+content, padding, border, margin

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+x axis

-4. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. git is a form of version control and devs are able to collaborate on projects from anywhere and keep up with the changes made by them and others while also enabling a developer to go back to a certain cycle on a project.

-5. Define mobile-first design in your own words.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

-## Instructions

-### Task 1: Project Set Up
+## Project Set Up

-- [ ] Create a forked copy of this project
+- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github
+- [ ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [ ] Push commits: git push origin `<firstName-lastName>`.

+Follow these steps for completing your project.

+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [ ] Add your project manager as a reviewer on the pull-request
+- [ ] Your project manager will count the project as complete by merging the branch back into master.

-### Task 2:  Minimum Viable Product
+## Minimum Viable Product

 Your finished project must include all of the following requirements:

-#### Home Page
+### Home Page

-[Review the provided design files](/design).
-Notice the navigation and header images are missing in the starter code.
+[Review the provided design file for the home page](design-files/home.png).
+Notice the navigation and header images are missing.

-* [ ] Build the HTML and CSS to create the missing navigation and header
+* [ ] Build the HTML and CSS to create the missing navigation and header.
-* [ ] Link the `About` navigation item to an about.html page (you'll also need to create `about.html`)
+* [ ] Link the `About` navigation item to the [about.html](about.html) page
-* [ ] Make your design responsive such that it is accessible on mobile(500px)and matches the [mobile](design/Mobile.png) wireframe.
-* [ ] Add responsive breakpoints to your code by using media queries

 You will also notice there are 10 boxes on the home page that need background colors.
 Use this list below to correctly style each box: